tinhpham76/Microservices/src/Backend/storage-api/README.md

 # Introduction
-`Admin Api` is a open source project for everyone.
-Every member can create new and manager client, api resource, identity resource and login this with identity server 4.
+`Storage Api` is a open source project for everyone.
+Every member can upload file.

 #Technology Stack
 1. ASP.NET Core 3.1